Bluegg/bluegg-ajax/README.md

 }
 ```

 A response object will be passed to your callback function.
-This object contains a **data** attribute that will contain whatever json is returned from the page defined in the **action** attribute of the form element.
+This object contains a **data** property that will contain whatever json is returned from the page defined in the **action** attribute of the form element.

 To ajax-ify your forms, just require the module and run it as a function: